emetowinner/Hostel-Checkin/README.md

 DESCRIPTION OF THIS PROJECT.

 Hostel-Checkin is a web app project to be carried out by IMSU DSC with the collaborative and effective work of its team functionaries for a greater output.
 This project will involve the expeditious work of these teams:

-?Content Developers/Writers
+I.	Content Developers/Writers
-?Designers
+II.
+Designers
-?Front-end Developers
+III.
+Front-end Developers
-?Back-end Developers (Python, Django and Firebase)
+IV.
+Back-end Developers (Python, Django and Firebase)

 THE CONTENT DEVELOPERS/WRITERS